questdb/documentation/clients/ingest-dotnet.md

 batch only for a single table.

 :::caution

-As described at the [ILP overview](/docs/reference/api/ilp/overview#http-transaction-semantics), the HTTP transport has some limitations for transactions when adding new columns.
+As described in the [ILP overview](/docs/reference/api/ilp/overview#http-transaction-semantics), the HTTP transport has some limitations for transactions when adding new columns.

 :::

 Transactions follow this flow: